Investigations

 Every investigation documented.
 Show notes, findings, and full write-ups from Jason Hawes and the TAPS team — direct from the YouTube channel.

-The Hoover House Investigation: When the House Starts Talking Back
+The Hoover House Investigation: When the Building Itself Seems to Answer Back

-Inside the Haunted Hoover House: Investigating One of Pennsylvania's Most Active Paranormal Locations
+Inside the Haunted Hoover House: Investigating One of Pennsylvania's Most Mysterious Locations

 First Look Inside the Hoover House: What We Found Before the Investigation Even Started